Project-CleverWeb/LastAutoIndex/src/readme.md

 ### Apache Installation

-Installation is very simple, in your server root `.htaccess`, just disable Apache's default indexer, and a add LastAutoIndex as a directory index.
+Installation is very simple, in your servers `.htaccess`, just disable Apache's default indexer, and a add LastAutoIndex as a directory index.

 **NOTICE:** The path to LastAutoIndex in your `.htaccess` file must absolute